Angela Harkness

 Angela Harkness (also known as Fatemeh Karimkhani, born in 1976, in Tehran, Iran) is a convicted scam artist.
 Her biggest scheme was Angela's Motorsports, a NASCAR team in 2003.
-Angela Harkness was sentenced to 40 months in prison on May 25, 2007.
+Harkness was sentenced to 40 months in prison on May 25, 2007.

 Early life

 Fatemeh Karimkhani was born in 1976 in Tehran, Iran.
 She was the youngest of a large family.
 Her father was an Iranian civil servant and military officer who fled to Germany in about 1979 during the Iranian Revolution.

 In about 1995, she moved to the United States and soon after found a job as a stripper in California.

 She married Rayford Tyler Jr. in a scam intended to gain her citizenship; this would be the first of at least three unsuccessful attempts to become a U.S. citizen.
 In May 1996, the 21-year-old Karimkhani met a 40-year-old judge named Dion Harkness.
 Despite their constant bickering, they moved in together and later married, even though Karimkhani never divorced from her first husband.
 On three occasions, Karimkhani accused Harkness of domestic violence, and sought to have him arrested.
 Despite his proclamation of innocence, Harkness, who had no prior criminal record, lost his seat on the bench and the ability to practice law.
 Harkness accused Karimkhani of self-abuse, abusive behavior toward him and addictions to drugs and pornography, but to no avail.
 Karimkhani gave birth to a baby in November 2000.
 Four months later, Harkness left his wife after another fight, and a few days afterward was found dead in a Palm Desert, California hotel room of an apparent suicide.